 Adobe Reader is required to read specific documents on this page.

-The accidental or intentional release of chemical, biological or nuclear agents can have significant health, safety, homeland and national security, economic, and ecological implications.
-Our research provides critical modeling and observation data to understand how, where, and when chemicals and materials are atmospherically transported.
-Having this understanding is essential for responding appropriately and preventing disaster.
+The accidental or intentional release of chemical, biological, or nuclear agents, as well as ash associated with volcanic eruptions, can have significant health, safety, national security, economic, and ecological implications.
+ARL has an Atmospheric Dispersion Research Program that provides critical modeling and observation data to understand how, where, and when chemicals and materials are transported through the atmosphere.
+Having this understanding is essential for emergency managers and the aviation industry to respond appropriately and minimize or prevent disaster.

 ARL scientist reviewing HYSPLIT model scenarios.
 Image credit: NOAA/ARL